Frostman random variables, entropy inequalities, and applications: Abstract

 \section{Abstract}

-We introduce Frostman conditions for bivariate random variables and study discretized entropy sum–product phenomena in both independent and dependent regimes.
-We prove that for any non-degenerate rational quadratic form $\phi(x, y)$ and parameter $0 < s < 1$, there exists a positive constant $\epsilon = \epsilon(\phi,s)$ such that
+We introduce Frostman conditions for bivariate random variables and study discretized entropy sum-product phenomena in both independent and dependent settings.
+Fix $0 < s < 1$, and let $(X,Y)$ be a bivariate real random variable with bounded support, whose distribution satisfies a Frostman condition of dimension $s$.
+Let $\phi(x,y)$ be a polynomial obtained from a diagonal polynomial $\rho_1(x)+\rho_2(y)\in \mathbb{R}[x, y]$ of degree $d\ge 2$ by applying a change of variables $\Xi\in GL_2(\Q)$ in $(x,y)$.
+We show that there exists $\epsilon = \epsilon(d,\Xi,s)>0$ such that

-for sufficiently large $n$, where the precise conditions on $(X,Y)$ depend on the Frostman level.
-The proof introduces a novel multi‑step entropy framework, combining the submodularity formula, the discretized entropy Balog-Szemer\'{e}di-Gowers theorem, and state-of-the-art results on the Falconer distance problem, to reduce general forms to a diagonal core case.
+for all sufficiently large $n$, where the precise assumptions on $(X,Y)$ depend on the Frostman level.
+The proof introduces a novel multi‑step entropy framework, combining the state-of-the-art results on the Falconer distance problem, a discretized entropy Balog--Szemer\'{e}di--Gowers mechanism, and new entropy inequalities adapted to dependent variables, to reduce general polynomials of arbitrary degree to a diagonal quadratic case.
+As applications, we obtain innovative discretized sum-product type estimates along dense graphs.
+In particular, for a $\delta$-separated set $A\subseteq [0, 1]$ of cardinality $\delta^{-s}$, satisfying certain non-concentration conditions, and a dense subset $G\subseteq A\times A$, there exists $\epsilon=\epsilon(s, \phi)>0$ such that